MAKUSref/to-do-app-nodejs/README.md

-# to-do-app-nodejs
+# Simple To Do App
-Simple to do app with nodejs + ts
+ - start dev server: `npm run dev`